News & Insights

 State Laws on Mugshot Privacy

-Many states, including California, Florida, and Texas, have passed laws restricting mugshots’ release and their use for commercial purposes.
+Many states, including California, Florida, and Texas, have passed laws restricting the release and commercial use of mugshots.

 Federal Laws on Mugshot Privacy